oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 `dom.webnotifications.enabled ` | false | disable notifications from websites
 `privacy.trackingprotection.cryptomining.enabled` | true | prevent crypto currency mining

+## Stupidity
+setting | set to | what it does app.update.auto | false | I update firefox when I want, not when firefox wants.

 ### Change user agent
 The default user agent in firefox will be something like